oken-cognitive-neuroscience-lab/scripts/python/bcipy/2.0.0rc/gamma-README.md

 2. determine filtering pipeline
 3. determine decomposition pipeline (fft, cwt, etc.) and parameters (interval, etc.)

+#### 04/24/23

+- Working MNE implementation with the Hilbert.
+Need to narrow down processing approach and how to analyze the data... what else will be needed?

 #### P01

 * Location: L4x5 (grid) and Frontal (Get exact location from PDF/Dr. Oken)